 - Manala: A few years back, BBC released a documentary on Manala, showcasing how deeply the place is entrenched in drugs.
 But if you could move just a bit ahead of the smoke & confusion, Manala is worth a visit!
 It is said that the place has a solid Portuguese influence from the past, which is why, the locals here look a bit different from Himachali-s in general.
 Whether it is true or not, you can find out by visiting this beautiful Himalayan village.

 - Kardang: 900 years have gone by and the Kardang Monastry still stands strong in the foothills of the Himalayas.
 Located on the bank of Bhaga river, the monastery is an example of world-class Indian architecture.
 Behind its numerous paintings, frescos, and instruments, it holds a deep knowledge of religion & life.

 - Chitkul: Here is an interesting piece of information about Chitkul from history.
 In the past, the residents of Chitkul were called Kinnaras.
 They were believed to be the connecting links between humans and gods.
 And that is how the name the Kinnaur District came into being!
 As it is also known as the land of deities, you could easily find temples or a monasteries at every nook & corner.

-Use a mountain bike when travelling through these Himalayan villages so you can watch the locals going about their businesses in their most traditional ways.
-Also, a bike ride through these mountains will fill your up lungs with the clean healing air of the Himalayas, doing your health a lot of good.
+The best way to travel through these mountains is to hire a mountain bike so you can closely watch locals going about their businesses in their most traditional ways.
+Also, the bike ride will fill up your lungs with the clean healing air of the Himalayas, which will rejuvenate you from inside.

 The art of balancing Yin & Yang

 Manali is a beautifully balanced mixture of modernity and traditions.
-On one hand, we have the mall road, stuffed with world-class brands & international fashion, and on the other, we have a wide array of Hindu temples, sprouting up at every nook & corner.
+On one hand, we have the mall road, spilling world-class brands & international fashion, and on the other, we have a wide array of Hindu temples, situated at every nook & corner.

 The Old World Charm